 In the midst of every crisis lies great opportunity.
 When COVID-19 first arrived, relatively new startups in the fintech, e-commerce and software spaces saw success as they solved pandemic-related problems.
 Even corporate giants like Nike and Ford pivoted their production lines to begin making face masks and ventilators.
 New processes and equipment have led to a need for new types of roles in the workforce, so be on the lookout for opportunities that might not have existed before.

-There’s always opportunity out there—you just need to remain positive and spin things differently.
+There’s always opportunity out there—even while searching for job in the holiday season.
+You just need to remain positive and spin things differently.
 You have a unique skill set and background, so align how you present your expertise and experiences with each job’s requirements.
 Show employers how you fit into the new business landscape.
 You might find yourself in a role that you’d never imagine would fit you perfectly.

 3. Focus on digital hiring touchpoints.